joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 Change your program (e.g. make it output something, or use different colour values or something), re-copy it to the Pi and run it again.

+If you're using a graphical SCP program, try and work out how to make it automatically copy files to the Pi when you save them on your computer.
+This can save a lot of time when you're testing code later on.

 <a id="part4"></a>
 # Part 4 - Let's read from some sensors